Help

 Screenshot the messages, usernames, profile links, and any payment details.
 Do not delete the conversation.
 Law enforcement will need it.

-This stage is before any harm is public, so it sits outside what a takedown can do.
-That is by design.
 The moment anything is actually posted, come back here and we will take it down.

 If it has been posted, start a takedown →Crisis support comes first.
 We come after.
 The nonprofits above existed before UNI did and serve people we can never replace; please use them, and tell others.